guildai/guildai/guild/tests/batch-skopt2.md

     >>> run("gp")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

     >>> run("random")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

     >>> run("forest")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

     >>> run("gbrt")
     ERROR: [guild] flags for batch (b=yes, f=2.0, i=3, s=hello) do
-    not contain any search dimension - quitting
+    not contain any search dimensions
+    Try specifying a range for one or more flags as NAME=[MIN:MAX].
     <exit 1>

 Running with a single category for `i`:

     >>> run("gp", i=[3]) # doctest: +REPORT_UDIFF
-    Found 0 previous trial(s) for use in optimization Initialized trial (b=yes, f=2.0, i=3, s=hello)
+    Random start for optimization (1 of 2)
     Running trial: echo2.py (b=yes, f=2.0, i=3, s=hello)
     i: 3
     f: 2.000000
     b: True
     s: hello
     loss: 1.000000
-    Found 1 previous trial(s) for use in optimization
-    WARNING: [guild] optimizer repeated trial (b=yes, f=2.0, i=3, s=hello) - using random
-    Initialized trial (b=yes, f=2.0, i=3, s=hello)
+    Random start for optimization (2 of 2)
     Running trial: echo2.py (b=yes, f=2.0, i=3, s=hello)
     i: 3
     f: 2.000000